-Warren Buffett is currently earning a 39% dividend yield on his of Coca-Cola (NYSE: KO).
+Warren Buffett is currently earning a 39% dividend yield on his shares of Coca-Cola (NYSE: KO).

 What’s behind this?
 After all, Coke had been around for more than a century before Buffett invested.
 How is it that some companies can continue to grow — and raise dividends — seemingly forever?

-It’s an advantage that I a “legal .”
+It’s an advantage that I call a “legal monopoly.”